aalhour/aalhour.github.io/_posts/2026-04-06-beachdb-sstables-v1.md

 - entries are sorted by `(user_key ASC, seqno DESC)`
 - the index stores **only the last internal key of each data block**

 That second rule is the important one for the read path.
 The index is sparse: one record per block, not one record per entry.
-Because the last key is an upper bound for everything inside that block, the reader can construct a synthetic "maximum possible version" for the target user key, binary-search those upper bounds, and jump straight to the earliest block that could still contain the answer.
-Then it only scans that block, or at worst the next relevant block if the boundary is tight, instead of wandering through the entire file.
+Because the last key is an upper bound for everything inside that block, the reader can construct a synthetic "maximum possible version" for the target user key, binary-search those upper bounds, and jump straight to the first block that could still contain the answer.
+From there, the on-disk scan stays local instead of wandering through the entire file.

 So the index is small, the lookup is logarithmic over blocks, and the on-disk scan stays local.
 That is the efficiency story in one paragraph.